 - Forty semester hours with a major that is broad in content

-There are currently nine accredited schools that offer teaching preparation programs in Montana.
+There are currently ten accredited schools that offer teaching preparation programs in Montana.
 These programs are divided into elementary education and secondary education in language arts and English.

 Each program is designed to give you a broad education as well as focused preparation in teaching skills.
 Your course load will include science, math, history, electives and a multitude of English language arts courses.
 The teacher preparation program will be at the end of your degree.

 During this portion of your education, you will learn classroom skills and have the opportunity to teach in a school setting.
 Once you have completed your courses, you will be ready for the next step.

 The first license you will apply for in Montana is a Class Two Standard License.
 While most states require applicants to pass state exams, at this time, Montana does not require testing in order to apply.